windingwind/zotero-actions-tags/README.md

 - Go to the Extensions page and then click the gear icon in the top right.
 - Select Install Add-on from file.
 - Browse to where you downloaded the .xpi file and select it.
-- Restart Zotero, by clicking "restart now" in the extensions list where the scihub plugin is now listed.
+- Restart Zotero, by clicking "restart now" in the extensions list where the plugin is now listed.

 ## Usage
 Once you have the plugin installed simply, right click any item in your collections.